marcosdiasdev/react-vitejs-template/README.md

 # ViteJS ⚡️ React ⚛️ App Template

-A ViteJS template for React projects, with ESLint, Prettier, Jest, Testing Library, TailwindCSS and Storybook.
+A ViteJS template for React projects, with ESLint, Prettier, Vitest, Testing Library, TailwindCSS and Storybook.

 ## Running